TULiberalArts/History/pages/home.md

 # meta-data variables
 title: Home
 description: >-
   Understand our world in context: earn an undergraduate or graduate-level degree in History at the College of Liberal Arts at Temple University.
 Explore our academic offerings and history concentration.
 keywords: 'academic offerings, undergraduate, graduate, history concentration'
 # custom variables
+promotion-table: true
 sidebar: false
 feature: true
 feature-title: Develop skills useful for any career that requires high-level critical thinking, wide-ranging analytical skills and great writing.
 feature-image: media/old-family-photo.png
 feature-body:
   Our students learn to master large amounts of information, conduct in-depth research, contextualize evidence from a variety of sources, and craft powerful written and oral arguments.
 These strengths are a foundation for lifelong learning, civic engagement and successful careers.